How To: Terminating a Cat6-6A Standard Load Bar Unshielded RJ45 Connector

 Take note!
 The conductors will only slide easily into the flared end of the load bar.
 Be sure the 45 degree angled load bar “ledge” is up (towards you) and the white-orange conductor is on “top”.
 The conductors will automatically stagger for you.

 Confirm the color sequence is still correct.
-Slide the load bar down towards the jacket as far as it will go.
+Slide the load bar down towards the jacket as far as it will reasonably go.
+About ¼” or less from the end of the cable jacket is what you want.
 The picture demonstrates a good position.

 Precisely and completely flush cut the conductors at the front of the load bar.